Relational Dissonance in Human-AI Interactions: The Case of Knowledge Work: Related Work: Understanding AI Ontology and Relationality in Human-AI Interactions

-Researchers have tried to comprehend AI systems from various angles. \emph{HCI~experts} have focused on addressing \begin{inparaenum} \item people’s acceptability and acceptance of text-based chatbots \cite{Koluluori2022}, mapping users’ judgments and attitudes \cite{wang2025, Yuan2025}, and \item people’s experience with text-based chatbots \cite{Ma2024}, capturing users’ expectations \cite{Malkomsen2024}, perceptions \cite{Fan2025}, conversational issues \cite{Jeong2025}, and a variety of effects, such as satisfaction, engagement, trust, and emotional impacts \cite{lee2025, Lutzelschwab2025, Genc2025}.
-An increasing body of HCI literature is focusing on \item humanness in human-chatbot interaction, pointing out both how human aspects are emulated by the system and how people perceive humanness in the system \cite{rapp2021human}. \end{inparaenum} Scholars in \emph{work and organizational psychology} (WOP) have argued that the majority of studies on human-AI collaboration draw a sharp distinction between humans and AI, seeing AI either as a tool supporting tasks and work or as a medium for collaboration between groups in organizations \cite{anthony2023collaborating, bankins2024multilevel, le2024emerging}.
-Alternative proposals position AI as an active counterpart within a system of interactions--- to better understand its role in organizational processes and to anticipate the unintended consequences that may arise when all stakeholders work ‘with’ AI \cite{anthony2023collaborating}.
+Similarly, \emph{HCI~experts} have focused on addressing people’s acceptability and acceptance of text-based chatbots \cite{Koluluori2022}, mapping users’ judgments and attitudes \cite{wang2025, Yuan2025}, as well as on understanding people’s experience with text-based chatbots \cite{Ma2024}, capturing users’ expectations \cite{Malkomsen2024}, perceptions \cite{Fan2025}, conversational issues \cite{Jeong2025}, and a variety of effects, such as satisfaction, engagement, trust, and emotional impacts \cite{lee2025, Lutzelschwab2025, Genc2025}.
+Within organizational and information-systems research, the \emph{sociotechnical~perspective} views technology both as the product of strategic choice and social action and as an external force with effects on organizational structures and humans \cite{orlikowski1992duality}.
+Scholars in \emph{work and organizational psychology} (WOP) have argued that the majority of studies on human-AI collaboration draw a sharp distinction between humans and AI, seeing AI either as a tool supporting tasks and work or as a medium for collaboration between groups in organizations \cite{anthony2023collaborating, bankins2024multilevel, le2024emerging}.
+In parallel, some management research adopts a more critical perspective on the consequences of introducing AI into organizational decision-making and collaboration processes.
+In addition to underscoring the potentially adverse implications of AI use for employees (e.g., increased monitoring and control) and its broader effects on those affected by AI-supported decisions (such as unwarranted biases), these studies have shown how AI technologies mediate organizational practices like knowledge sharing and knowledge hiding \cite{Perez2021, liu2024}, and how the tools, applications, and outcomes of these technologies reinforce gendered role stereotypes \cite{Craiut2022, Nadeem_Marjanovic_Abedin_2022, Shrestha2022}.
+Within the WOP literature, alternative proposals position AI as an active counterpart within a system of interactions--- to better understand its role in organizational processes and to anticipate the unintended consequences that may arise when all stakeholders work ‘with’ AI \cite{anthony2023collaborating}.
 Such a systems perspective also lends itself to examining the nature of the relationships among different actors, including people and AI.